 Trenton is a very small city located in the state of Tennessee.
 With a population of 4,134 people and three constituent neighborhoods, Trenton is the 140th largest community in Tennessee.

 Trenton is an extremely ethnically-diverse city.
 The people who call Trenton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Trenton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Trenton include German, English, African, and European.
+Important ancestries of people in Trenton include German, English, African, and Dutch.

 The most common language spoken in Trenton is English.
 Other important languages spoken here include Spanish and African languages.